cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/resources/Pe.rst

 .. java:package:: org.cloudbus.cloudsim.resources
    :noindex:

-.. java:type:: public interface Pe
+.. java:type:: public interface Pe extends Identificable, ResourceManageable

    A interface to be implemented by each class that provides the basic features of a virtual or physical Processing Element (PE) of a PM or VM.
 Each Pe represents a virtual or physical processor core.